PercyWoeds/ruby_snat2/README.md

 SUNAT requires that all clients of their system first go through a homolgation process to test all possible combinations of invoices, receipts, credit and debit notes, and summary documents.

 Its an increadibly teadious process made more frustrating by the fact you probably only need a couple of standard documents for your project.
 Fortunately, this library makes the process a bit simpler by including the default set of test cases.
-Simply enter the `homologation` directory, create your own `config.rb` file, and call rake.
-All of the available yaml definitions in the `cases` directory will be compiled and sent to SUNAT using your own details.
+Simply enter the `homologation` directory, create your own `config.rb` file, and call `ruby homologation.rb`.
+All the defined cases will be executed.

+You can also provide as a param the groups of cases that you need to execute calling `ruby homologation.rb 1,4,12`